-- 25 There are a number of chains and individual supermarkets, usually with long-term experience in the sector.
-Many of the major supermarket chains also have cash & carry stores, ie wholesale stores addressed mainly to professionals that buy in bulk. - 26 Supermarket chains account for the majority of sales.
-In particular, in the five year period 2014-2018, with the exception of 2014, supermarket chains accounted for more than 50% of total stores' sales and more than 80% of the total turnover in the sector.
+- 26 There are a number of chains and individual supermarkets, usually with long-term experience in the sector.
+Many of the major supermarket chains also have cash & carry stores, ie wholesale stores addressed mainly to professionals that buy in bulk. - 27 Supermarket chains account for the majority of sales.
+In particular, in the five year period between 2014-2018, with the exception of 2014, supermarket chains accounted for more than 50% of total stores' sales, and more than 80% of the total turnover in the sectorduring the period 2014-2019.